G.I. Joe Team: G.I. Joe Extreme

 G.I.
 Joe Extreme was a relaunch of the toy line that features a new team assembled by the mysterious Mr. Clancy to battle SKAR (Soldiers of Khaos, Anarchy and Ruin), an organization led by Iron Claw, who sought to use the instability of post-Cold War Eastern Europe to launch a campaign for world domination.
 The team is shown as a very small and elite group, and the only character to carry over was Sgt.
 Savage, who had been introduced late in the previous line.
 A cartoon series was produced by Sunbow and Gunther-Wahl Productions and distributed by Claster Television which was broadcast for two seasons.

 Dark Horse Comics acquired the comic book license at the time and published two four-issue mini-series of G.I.
 Joe Extreme.
 The first, continuing from the cartoon series, sees the team defeat SKAR, which was established as having been initially founded in the 1960s but only becoming a threat after Iron Klaw took control in a coup.
 The second sees them battle Red Scream, a group opposed to globalization.
 A third nemesis, the I.R.O.N.
 Army (a reorganization of the remnants of SKAR) was mentioned in the last issue, but the series was canceled before the story could continue.

 Sigma 6

 In the G.I.
 Joe: Sigma 6 series, the team is smaller and new characters are introduced gradually rather than en masse.
 The series gives the history that the team reformed with a new codename after their base was destroyed by Cobra.

 The Rise of Cobra

 In this movie, G.I.
-Joe is an acronym for Global Integrated Joint Operating Entity.
+Joe is an acronym for Global Integrated Joint Operating Entity and the team include Hawk, Duke, Rip Cord, Scarlett, Breaker, Heavy Duty and Snake Eyes.
 It is an international force using advanced technology.
 The team's base is in Egypt.
 It is well funded due to global backing.